-Business owners nowadays spent a lot of time making selection of the perfect custom software development company.
-The one, that will carry on product development without much of a hassle in reasonable cost and time.
+Business owners nowadays spent a lot of time making a selection of the perfect custom software development company.
+The one, that will carry on product development without much of a hassle at a reasonable cost and time.
 It’s a good thing.
-After all, their professionalism and efficiency have great impact on the future of a product.
+After all, their professionalism and efficiency have a great impact on the future of a product.

 However, in reality, having even the best technological partner on your side does not guarantee success.
-Software development is way more complicated that writing code.
+Software development is way more complicated than writing code.
 It’s all about the people and interactions, not the tools and processes.
-Quoting friend of mine “You don’t need to have a great team to build amazing products.
+Quoting a friend of mine “You don’t need to have a great team to build amazing products.
 It’s the team spirit, engagement, tight collaboration and mutual respect that makes the biggest difference.”
-World is full of beautifully designed and built products that never reached adoption.
+The world is full of beautifully designed and built products that never reached adoption.

 So, let’s look at the most costly mistakes made by business owners during product development.
-Hopefully, that will give you some sense on the way in which you can work with custom software development company.
+Hopefully, that will give you some sense of the way in which you can work with a custom software development company.

 Underestimation of the product ownership.

 Too often software development outsourcing is associated with just having a few developers writing code in the other location.
 Roles such as Product Owner or Quality Assurance are either neglected due to rigorous financial policies or simply forgotten until it’s too late.

 In practice, however, it’s the product ownership which brings the biggest savings.
 Consider this simple example.